linto-ai/linto-stt/README.md

 LinTO-STT can either be used as a standalone transcription service or deployed within a micro-services infrastructure using a message broker connector.

+You can try LinTO-STT directly in your browser via [LinTO Studio](https://studio.linto.app/).

 ## License
 This project is developped under the AGPLv3 License (see LICENSE).